-In addition to his extensive experience representing asbestos mesothelioma victims, Ben has represented a wide variety of serious personal injury and wrongful death victims, including serious injuries, auto collisions, and product liability cases.
+In addition to asbestos victims, Ben has represented a wide variety of serious personal injury and wrongful death victims, including serious injuries, auto collisions, pharmaceutical, overtime-pay and product liability cases.
 Ben is a Dallas native.
 Outside of his busy legal practice, Ben is a devoted husband and father to three beautiful children.
 He also coaches of a high school mock trial team.

 - Asbestos Litigation

 - Employment Law

 - Serious Personal Injury

 - Texas Tech University School of Law (J.D., cum laude, 1996)